Low Carb & Sugar Free Diplomat Cream Puffs. 2g carbs each.

 - a few drops of vanilla extract (U.S. option HERE)

-- bring water and butter slowly to a simmer and immediately remove from heat, tip in dry ingredients and stir vigorously until it becomes a smooth paste.
+- bring water and butter to a rolling boil, remove from heat, immediately tip in dry ingredients, and whisk to combine.

-- return to the heat and keep mixing until the mixture comes away from the sides of the pan.
+- return to the heat and keep stirring with a spatula until the mixture comes away from the sides of the pan and forms a ball (about 1 min).

-- when the mixture is barely warm, add egg a little at a time and beat vigorously with a balloon whisk until you see trails and it forms a ribbon when dropped from a height (you may not need the whole egg - stop adding when the paste is piping consistency).
+- when the choux dough is barely warm, add egg a little at a time and beat vigorously with a manual balloon whisk until you see trails and the stiff paste very reluctantly drops from a height (you may not need the whole egg - check often and stop adding when the paste is the right consistency).

-- spoon or pipe 6 equal mounds onto a lined baking tray (parchment paper works better than silicone on this occasion).
+- spoon or pipe 6 equal mounds onto a lined baking rack lined with non-stick parchment paper (don't use a silicone mat).

 - bake for 10 minutes, then reduce the heat to 170°C static and bake for a further 20 minutes.